kanugurajesh/React-Hook-Form/README.md

+🌟 star the repo if you like it

+This repository contains the code for a form build using react hook form and tailwindcss

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.